 Heart and Lung Development

 The human heart begins to develop at 19 days gestational age, to beat on day 22, and can circulate blood on day 24 of life.4 By the end of the eighth week, a heart with its definitive structures is functioning.
 Further growth of the myocardium results via hypertrophy of the existing cells.5 The circulatory system is the first organ system to become fully functional in the human embryo.
 Cells that give rise to the pulmonary system begin differential growth just a few days later at approximately 21 days gestational age.
-The bronchial structures are formed by approximately 16 weeks, associated vascular structures present by week 24, and ...
+The bronchial structures are formed by approximately 16 weeks, associated vascular structures present by ...